FeatureBaseDB/featurebase/docs/api-reference.md

 Creates a field in the given index with the given name.

 The request payload is in JSON, and may contain the `options` field.
-The `options` field is a JSON object which must contain a `type` along with the corresponding configuration options.
+The `options` field is a JSON object which must contain a `type` and optionally the `keys`:

+* `keys` (bool): Enables using column keys instead of column IDs.
+* `type` (string): Sets the field type and type options.

+Valid `type`s and correspondonding options are listed below:

 * `set`
     * `cacheType` (string): [ranked](../data-model/#ranked) or [LRU](../data-model/#lru) caching on this field.
 Default is `ranked`.